 REI is an outdoor and lifestyle brand that is not shy about content marketing.
 Their content is laser-focused on their niche, which has helped build an enthusiastic community around the brand.
 They have numerous articles on outdoor activities, from bicycling to snowboarding.

-REI replicates their content-first approach across their social media platforms, where they further engage with outdoors enthusiasts.
+REI replicates its content-first approach across its social media platforms, where they further engage with outdoors enthusiasts.

 Instead of bombarding their potential customers with hard sells, they first bring them value and build trust, ultimately leading to conversions.